Zuikyo/ZIKRouter/Documentation/English/PerformRoute.md

 If you don't want to show the destination, but just want to prepare an existing destination, you can prepare the destination with router.

-If the router do dependency injection inside it, this can properly setting the destination object.
+If the router injects dependencies inside it, this can properly setting the destination instance.

 ```swift
 var destination: DestinationViewInput = ...